 · Use Your Compression Garments

-The compression garments Dr. Hueneke gives you may look a little silly, but he gives them to you for a reason.
+The compression garments Dr. MaDan gives you may look a little silly, but he gives them to you for a reason.
 These compression garments are specifically designed to minimize swelling and promote healing.
-Keep these compression garments on for as long as Dr. Hueneke suggests, as taking them off sooner may hold back your healing.
+Keep these compression garments on for as long as Dr. MaDan suggests, as taking them off sooner may hold back your healing.

-If you’re interested in learning more about what to expect from your body lift, contact us today to schedule your one-on-one consultation with Dr. Hueneke.
+If you’re interested in learning more about what to expect from your body lift, contact us today to schedule your one-on-one consultation with Dr. MaDan.